Fishkill Bankruptcy Lawyer

-A Fishkill bankruptcy attorney can inform you of your options and recommend one that would best protect your long-term interests.
-My firm helps people file for relief under the bankruptcy code.
-Call (845) 795-3326 today to discuss your situation.
+A Fishkill bankruptcy attorney can inform you of your options and protect your long-term interests.
+Call (845) 795-3326 today to discuss your situation in a free consultation.

 - Chapter 7 bankruptcy: This is known as a "liquidation bankruptcy".
 Notwithstanding its name, with almost all Chapter 7 Bankruptcy cases, the debtor (the individual who files for bankruptcy) does not have his/her property "liquidated" as will be explained below.

 - Chapter 13 bankruptcy: If your income is more than the means test maximum, you can still file a Chapter 13 bankruptcy, but you would have to pay back a percentage of what you owe over a period of 3 or 5 years.
 It has many benefits such as stopping foreclosures and protecting collateral from repossession.

 Generally, all unsecured debts are discharged in Chapter 7 bankruptcy.
 Unsecured debts are any debts incurred by the debtor without a security interest.